jonathanlb/sqlite32grafana/README.md

 debugging.
 Any non-empty value will trigger it at the moment....

 ## TODO
-- Implement the search query.
+- Install raw-query option.
-- Implement tag-keys.
+- Implement group-by option to regular queries.
 - Implement tag-values.
 - Summarize intervals.